aimakerspace/synergos_ui/README.md

 *Command Station*

-Lastly, all components deployed can be tracked within the `Command Station`!
+Lastly, all components deployed can be tracked and easily accessed within the `Command Station`!
+> Note: Each window is resizable, movable and locking.
+So feel free to re-arrange and customize your views!